citp/privacy-policy-historical/p/pr/pro/productcreatorpro.com.md

 Without limiting the generality of the foregoing, you agree that we may share information with certain additional third parties, such as:

-  * Aweber, for the purpose of collecting User details and e-mailing news about our Site, Service, App, and other company news.
+  * CreateSend, for the purpose of collecting User details and e-mailing news about our Site, Service, App, and other company news.
   * Google Analytics, for the purpose of conversion tracking, marketing, search and website analytics, and any other information that Google Analytics may make available to us.
   * Foxycart and PayPal, for the purpose of processing your payments to us.
   * Your doctor, if we think you're a smoker or eat too many fatty foods.